 |Current time||Is, Is not, Greater than, Greater than or equal to, Less than, Less than or equal to||12 AM - 11 PM|

-This condition means that contacts will queue in your wait step or achieve your goal step once the date in their date field matches the date set in this condition.
+This condition means that contacts will queue in your Wait action or achieve your Goal action once the date in their date field matches the date set in this condition.

 For example, if I created a "Wait until" action with the following conditions:

 Date fields and current date

 This condition means that contacts will queue in your wait action or achieve your goal once the date in their field matches the current date.
 You can think of "current date" as "today's date" because the system checks to see if the date in the contact's date field matches today's date.

-Using the example above, if a contact reaches that wait step on September 30th but the date in their field says “October 1st,” the contact will wait in that step for 1 day, because then the date in their date field will match that current date.
+Using the example above, if a contact reaches that Wait action on September 30th but the date in their field says "October 1st," the contact will wait in that step for 1 day, because then the date in their date field will match that current date.

 With this condition, you can determine if a contact should move to the next step in an automation, or achieve a goal a certain number of days before or after a date stored in a contact's custom date-based field.

 When creating a date-based wait condition, "plus" translates to "X amount of days BEFORE the date stored in your custom date field" while "minus" means "X amount of days AFTER the date stored in your custom date field."

 For example, let's say my contact has a webinar date of October 3rd and I want to send them an email reminder three days before that date.

 The wait condition I would set up would look like this:

 When a contact reaches that wait action, they will queue there until October 1st, because October 1st (current date) plus 3 equals October 3rd.